Farria/2017.M1.ASP/README.md

 * Check out the topic suggestions for final projects in each starter code.

 * The starter code for [HW2](https://github.com/PHBS-2017-ASP-Classroom/BSMmodel_Base) was updaded.
-I fixed the implied vol verification part.
+I fixed the implied vol validation part.

 * TA office hours announced as [below](#teaching-assistance-葛德生-devon-ge).